 \section{Studying an antibody against HIV-1 infection}

 Broadly neutralizing antibodies (bnAbs) against HIV-1 neutralize a large fraction of genetic variants of HIV-1.
-Two harmonized, placebo-controlled randomized trials are evaluating one promising bnAb, VRC01, for its ability to prevent HIV-1 infection \citep{gilbert2017}.
-A secondary objective will assess how VRC01 prevention efficacy depends on amino acid (AA) sequence features of HIV-1.
-Because there are thousands of AA features, the statistical analysis plan for addressing this objective is being designed to restrict to a subset of AA features that putatively affect prevention efficacy.
-Given the hypothesis undergirding the trials that VRC01 will prevent infection via \textit{in vivo} neutralization, a useful approach ranks AA features by their estimated VIM for predicting \textit{in vitro} neutralization --- e.g., whether or not an HIV-1 virus is sensitive to neutralization by VRC01, denoted by ``IC$_{50}$ Censored'' below --- and selects the top-ranked features.
+Two harmonized, placebo-controlled randomized trials were conducted to evaluate VRC01, a promising bnAb, for its ability to prevent HIV-1 infection \citep{corey2021}.
+A secondary objective was to assess how VRC01 prevention efficacy depends on amino acid (AA) sequence features of HIV-1.
+Because there are thousands of AA features, the statistical analysis plan for addressing this objective requires first restricting attention to a subset of AA features that putatively affect prevention efficacy.
+Given the underlying assumption that VRC01 prevents infection via \textit{in vivo} neutralization, a useful approach may be to rank AA features based on their estimated VIM for predicting \textit{in vitro} neutralization --- whether or not an HIV-1 virus is sensitive to neutralization by VRC01 --- and select only the top-ranked features for further analyses.